PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 8)	LotFrontage feature:

-LotFrontage is a linear feet of street connected to property.
-It is a high probability that these values are similar to houses in the same Neighborhood.Here, we imput missing values for "LotFrontage" based on the median of similar properties in the same neighborhood.
+LotFrontage is a linear feet of street connected to the property.
+There is a high probability that these values are similar to houses in the same Neighborhood.
+Here, we input missing values for "LotFrontage" based on the median of similar properties in the same neighborhood.

 9)	Transformation of Numerical Variables:

-Here, we convert some numerical variables (e.g., "MSSubClass", "OverallCond") that are actually categorical into string format.
+Here, we convert some numerical variables (e.g., "MSSubClass", and "OverallCond") that are categorical into the string format.

 Model Selection:

 1)	Linear Regression:

-Here,we use this Baseline model using a robust scaler for stability.
+Here, we use this Baseline model using a robust scaler for stability.